-Our board of directors unanimously recommends that you vote "FOR" Susan B. Bayh, Gary L. Kaseff, and Patrick M. Walsh, the persons nominated by the Corporate Governance and Nominating Committee to be elected by the holders of common stock as directors.
+Our board of directors unanimously recommends that you vote "FOR" James M. Dubin, Greg A. Nathanson and Jeffrey H. Smulyan, the persons nominated by the Corporate Governance and Nominating Committee to be elected by the holders of common stock as directors.

 The Corporate Governance and Nominating Committee believes that well-functioning boards consist of a diverse collection of individuals that bring a variety of complementary skills.
 Although the board of directors does not have a formal policy with regard to the consideration of diversity in identifying directors, diversity is one of the factors that the Corporate Governance and Nominating Committee may, pursuant to its charter, take into account in identifying director candidates.
 The Corporate Governance and Nominating Committee generally considers each director eligible for nomination in the broad context of the overall composition of our board of directors with a view toward constituting a board that, as a body, possesses the appropriate mix of skills and experience to oversee our business.
 Depending on current membership of our board of directors, the Corporate Governance and Nominating Committee also may decide to seek or give preference to a qualified candidate who is female or adds to the ethnic diversity of the board.
-The experience, qualifications, attributes, or skills that led the Corporate Governance and Nominating Committee to conclude that each of the members of the board of directors nominated by the Corporate Governance and Nominating Committee should serve on the board are generally described below:
+The experience, qualifications, attributes, or skills that led the Corporate Governance and Nominating Committee should serve on the board are generally described below: